Sheryl’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 Processing news of being in remission

-It was crazy because two-and-a-half months earlier, my whole body was loaded with these cancerous white blood cells from top to bottom, stage four.
-And two-and-a-half months later, there’s no evidence of any disease in me?
+It was crazy because 2.5 months earlier, my whole body was loaded with these cancerous white blood cells from top to bottom, stage 4.
+And 2.5 months later, there’s no evidence of any disease in me.
 How is that possible?
 It was miraculous.

 I feel I was spared for a reason.
 I think being able to tell my story and give encouragement to people is part of that.
 I think that’s the reason.